Standard contractual clauses

 The Parties agree that the following types of documentation, statements or reports may be used in accordance with these provisions:

-Annex D – Regulation of other matters by the parties
+Appendix D – The parties’ regulation of other matters

 Other matters are regulated in the parties’ agreement for the provision of the service.